GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 Most of the time, Complib is able to infer the intended courseheads.
 However, if your composition uses unusual courseheads, or courses of non-standard lengths, you may need to specify the courseheads you want displayed.

+Additionally, if your composition specifies call positions by a number of leads, Complib needs to have courseheads provided to it in order to count the leads properly.

 Manually specifying all courseheads in a composition can be time-consuming and prone to mistakes.
 To avoid this, Complib allows you to use **row masks**.

 ### What is a row mask?